David Stokes (Guatemalan footballer)

-David Stokes Brown (born 11 January 1946) is a Guatemalan footballer.
-He competed in the men's tournament at the 1968 Summer Olympics., and is known for scoring the first Olympic goal for Guatemala in a 1-0 win against Czechoslovakia.
+David Stokes Brown (4 January 1946 – 16 December 2025) was a Guatemalan footballer.
+He competed in the men's tournament at the 1968 Summer Olympics, and is known for scoring the first Olympic goal for Guatemala in a 1–0 win against Czechoslovakia.

-David had his professional debut on January 20, 1961, at the age of 15.
-On his debut, he played against Universidad scoring 2 goals in a 2-0 win.
-He followed his debut in a clasico against Municipal where Cremas won 2-0 with David scoring both goals.
+Stokes had his professional debut on 20 January 1961, at the age of 15.
+On his debut, he played against Universidad scoring two goals in a 2–0 win.
+He followed his debut in a clasico against Municipal where Cremas won 2–0 with David scoring both goals.

+Stokes died on 16 December 2025, at the age of 79.